PSCI G110: International Relations

 Required Writing, Problem Solving, Skills Demonstration

-Written exams, essays and papers focused on evaluating and analyzing theoretical paradigms and issues related to the international system.
-In-class and/or online presentation and discussions during which students will effectively present their work.
+Written exams, essays, and/or papers evaluating and applying theoretical paradigms to international issues.
+In-class and/or online discussions presenting findings.

 Eligible Disciplines